Utsav22G/ASL-Translator/README.md

 Run `pip install -r requirements.txt` in order to download all the prerequisites necessary to run the program

-### Project Website
+### Project Documentation

 For a better understanding of who we are and how Signum works, see our [website](https://utsav22g.github.io/ASL-Translator/).
 To see the program in live-action, watch this [video](https://www.youtube.com/watch?v=yB_AGuRj0Zg).
+For a more visual representation of the components of Signum, see our [project poster](https://github.com/Utsav22G/ASL-Translator/blob/master/Project%20Documentation/Signum_Final_Poster.pdf).

 #### Built With